Rabindra-pandey/rxp-markdown-wc/README.md

 ## User options

-We can pass the below attribute-
+We can pass the below attribute for configration-

-- clientsideactive (Use to render markdown client side if we added the value as true. default is false)
+- parseonserver (Use to render markdown server side if we added the value as true. default is false)
-- targetblanckactive (Use to active target="\_blank" for anchor tag if we added the value as true. default is false)
+- openlinksinnewtab (Use to active target="\_blank" for anchor tag if we added the value as true. default is false)
 - markdown (Use to add markdown content)
-- markdownapi (Use to add api end point content)
+- markdownapi (Use to add api end point.
+If we assigned the parseonserver attribute as true, it will take the default value['https://md-api-vert.vercel.app/api/markdown'] else will take user provided value)

 ### Input

 Rendering using markdown attribute.
-It will render server side markdown by default if we passed only markdown attribute or used setAttribute with dynamic content.
+It will render from client side by default if we passed only markdown attribute or used setAttribute for dynamic content.
 If any error is there from api end, it will fallback to client side rendering.

 ```html
     <rnp-markdown markdown="## Hello World"> </rnp-markdown>